-Hikers bound for the trekking mecca of Huaraz invariably dream of tackling this nine-day, 115 km. circular route, factoring in all the most beguiling aspects of these mountains.
+A truly epic and stunningly beautiful trek in Peru can be found in the Cordillera Huayhuash.
+Hikers bound for the trekking mecca of Huaraz invariably dream of tackling this nine-day, 115 km., circular route, factoring in all the most beguiling aspects of these mountains.

 8. Mountain Bike From the Andes to the Jungle

-It is entirley possible to rent a bike in Cusco for a few days.
+It is entirely possible to rent a bike in Cusco for a few days.
 Head out of Cuzco to the lush, thick jungle of Manu National Park many thousands of feet below.
-And, unlike the tourist hordes, you’ll get acquainted with a side of Peru very few people do – by visiting remote villages virtually unchanged since Inca times and staying in locally-owned lodges, or wild camping!
+And, unlike the tourist hordes, you’ll get acquainted with a side of Peru very few people do – by visiting remote villages virtually unchanged since Inca times and staying in locally-owned lodges… or wild camping!

 This takes a little logistical planning of course, but if you do this trip on your own or with a mate, you’ll save lots of cash.

 If you prefer motorcycles to bicycles, fair enough.
 Motorbikes are funnnn.
 The Sacred Valley outside of Cusco is one of the cultural and natural gems of Peru.
 For someone who loves motorbikes, it will be a match made it heaven.

 Exploring the valley by motorbike allows you total freedom.
 When backpacking in Peru – or anywhere else – having your wheels for a few days (or longer) makes you feel like a kid who has been cut loose in a candy shop.
 So friends, enjoy your candy shop: an epic motorcycle ride through the Sacred Valley.